 Concrete screws are the easy way to anchor objects to concrete.
+When building your storage shed you may need to install a screw in the concrete slab to attach something to the shed floor, like a bike stand or table saw.
 This article shows you how to drill a holes in concrete or masonry and then how to choose and install concrete screws.

 Remember to wear eye and ear protection when drilling concrete!

 There are several ways to attach a screw to concrete.
 You can use an actual concrete screw that screws directly into a hole you have drilled in the concrete or you can use a metal or plastic anchor that is inserted into a drilled hole and then a regular screw is screwed into the anchor.
 Both systems work well.
-Try the concrete screw first and if it does not grab in the hole you can make the hole larger and insert a plastic or metal expansion shield and install a regular screw.
+Try the concrete screw first and if it does not grab in the hole you can make the hole larger and insert a plastic or metal expansion shield and install a regular screw to the shed floor.

 Length of Screw: Try to get the concrete screw to go at least an inch into the concrete.
 If you are attaching something heavy to concrete, like a handrail, you will need to install the concrete screw farther into the concrete.